Paraguayan anti-mafia prosecutor killed in Colombia

 Officials from the United States will also aid the investigation, he said.

+"We need to identify them, to urgently uncover their possible connection to the events, to Pecci's murder," he said, adding that authorities had deployed officers at airports and on the roads.

-"The cowardly assassination of the prosecutor Marcelo Pecci in Colombia saddens all of the Paraguayan nation," Paraguayan President Marcelo Abdo said on Twitter.
-"We condemn in the most energetic terms this tragic occurrence and redouble our commitment in the fight against organized crime."
+Paraguayan President Marcelo Abdo said the "cowardly assassination of the prosecutor Marcelo Pecci in Colombia saddens all of the Paraguayan nation".

+"We condemn in the most energetic terms this tragic occurrence and redouble our commitment in the fight against organized crime," he said on Twitter.

-(Reporting by Julia Symmes Cobb, additional reporting by Nicolas Misculin in Buenos Aires and Daniela Desantis in Asuncion; Editing by Angus MacSwan)
+(Reporting by Julia Symmes Cobb and Nelson Bocanegra; Additional reporting by Nicolas Misculin in Buenos Aires and Daniela Desantis in Asuncion; Editing by Angus MacSwan and Stephen Coates)

 ((julia.cobb@thomsonreuters.com; +57-316-389-7187;))